 Although the company produced some successful and rather sporty cars in the 1920s, the onset of the Depression led NSU to sell its automotive business to Fiat (which used the NSU-Fiat brand into the mid-1930s) and focus exclusively on motorcycles and motorbikes.
 It was not until the mid-1950s that NSU once again turned its attention to automobiles, introducing the NSU Prinz in 1957.
 While NSU had offered four- and six-cylinder cars back in the 1920s, the Prinz was a rear-engined mini-car powered by a decidedly motorcycle-like air-cooled, two-cylinder engine.

-NSU introduced its first four-cylinder postwar car, the Prinz 1000, at the 1964 Frankfurt auto show, but managing director Gerd Stieler von Heydekampf had already set his sights on bigger game.
-The West German economy had improved markedly in recent years and buyers were graduating from mopeds and tiny bubble cars to larger and more luxurious sedans.
-NSU’s market share was only modest as it was; if the company didn’t evolve, its future looked gloomy.
+NSU introduced its first four-cylinder postwar car, the NSU Prinz 1000, at the 1964 Frankfurt auto show, but managing director Gerd Stieler von Heydekampf had already set his sights on bigger game.
+The West German economy had improved markedly in recent years, and buyers were graduating from mopeds and tiny bubble cars to larger and more luxurious sedans.
+NSU’s market share was only modest as it was.
+If the company didn’t evolve, its future looked gloomy.

 In late 1962, NSU commenced work on a new model known internally as Typ 80.
 As originally conceived, it was to be in the same class as the Ford Taunus P4.
-Design targets were an engine output of 80 PS (79 hp, 59 kW), a weight of 800 kg (1,765 lb), and a price of 8,000 DM, about $2,000 at the contemporary exchange rate.
+Design targets were an engine output of 80 PS (79 hp, 59 kW), a weight of 800 kg (1,765 lb), and a price of 8,000 DM — about $2,000 at the contemporary exchange rate.
 Like the Taunus, the Typ 80 would have monocoque construction and front-wheel-drive, developed by chief engineer Ewald Praxl.
-The new model’s styling, meanwhile, was the responsibility of in-house design Claus Luthe, who had joined NSU in 1956 after stints at Fiat and the bus builder Spengler.
+The new model’s styling, meanwhile, was the responsibility of in-house designer Claus Luthe, who had joined NSU in 1956 after stints at Fiat and the bus maker Spengler.

 Luthe’s design, commenced in early 1963 and completed as a full-size model that September, was exceptionally clean and airy, with a large, six-light greenhouse that made the car look smaller than it actually was.
-Space utilization was excellent, but the Typ 80 was far less boxy than most contemporary German sedans, leading to (unfounded) rumors in later years that it was actually designed in Italy, like NSU’s earlier, Bertone-styled Sport Prinz coupe.
-The Typ 80’s most impressive attributes were its aerodynamics; low drag was an important part of the design brief, in the interests of maximizing fuel economy.
-Subsequent tests in the wind tunnel at Stuttgart Polytechnic Institute revealed a drag coefficient of 0.355, outstanding for the era.
+Space utilization was excellent, but the Typ 80 was far less boxy than most contemporary German sedans, leading to (unfounded) rumors in later years that it was actually designed in Italy like NSU’s earlier, Bertone-styled Sport Prinz coupe.
+The Typ 80’s most impressive attributes were its aerodynamics; in the interests of maximizing fuel economy, low drag was an important part of the design brief.
+Subsequent wind tunnel tests at Stuttgart Polytechnic Institute revealed a drag coefficient of 0.355, outstanding for the era.

 We talked about the development and workings of the Wankel rotary engine in last year’s article on the early Mazda rotaries, but here is a recap for those joining us late.

-Inventor Felix Wankel conceived the rotary engine (or so the story goes) based on a dream he had as a teenager about an engine combining the best attributes of reciprocating engines and gas turbines.
-He began filing patents in the 1930s, but his work on the rotary was interrupted by other projects and by the war.
-In 1936, Wankel joined the Deutschen Versuchsanstalt Für Luftfahrt (German Experimental Institute for Aviation), designing rotary valves for Daimler-Benz’s DB601, a 33.4 L (2,020 cu. in.)
+Inventor Felix Wankel conceived the rotary engine while still a teenager and began filing patents on such engine designs in the 1930s, but his work on the rotary was interrupted by other projects and by the war.
+In 1936, Wankel joined the Deutschen Versuchsanstalt Für Luftfahrt (German Experimental Institute for Aviation), designing rotary valves for Daimler-Benz’s DB601, a 33.4-liter (2,020 cu. in.)
 V-12 for military aircraft, and later the Junkers KM8 torpedo engine.
 After the German surrender, Wankel spent time in prison for his military work, but he was released in 1946 and eventually allowed to return to practical research, establishing a new shop in Lindau, Bavaria.